Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Related Work

-\paragraph{Differential Privacy} DP has been proposed to bound the difference of algorithmic output between any two ``neighboring'' datasets from the released data~\citep{dwork2004privacy, dwork2006calibrating, erlingsson2014rappor} and was used in the training of deep neural network recently~\citep{abadi2016deep,papernot2016semi}.
-Our definition of privacy is different from (local) differential privacy since the goal of DP tries to make any two neighboring datasets have close probabilities to produce the same output.
-In the setting of learning algorithms, this means that the models trained from two neighboring datasets should be close to each other.
-However, this does not necessarily imply that the learned model itself is free from attribute inference attacks.
-As a comparison, our goal of defending attribute inference attacks is to learn a representation such that the protected attributes cannot be accurately inferred.
-Put it in another way, given a dataset matrix, the goal of DP is to ensure that it is hard to infer about a row in the matrix while our privacy definition seeks to ensure that it is hard to infer about a specific column of the data matrix.
+Differential privacy (DP) has been proposed and extensively investigated to protect the individual privacy of collected data~\citep{dwork2006calibrating} and DP mechanisms were used in the training of deep neural network recently~\citep{abadi2016deep,papernot2016semi}.
+DP ensures the output distribution of a randomized mechanism to be statistically indistinguishable between any two neighboring datasets, and provides formal guarantees for privacy problems such as defending against the membership query attacks~\citep{homer2008resolving,shokri2017membership}.
 From this perspective, DP is closely related to the well-known membership inference attack~\citep{shokri2017membership} instead.
-It is observed~ \citep{dwork2012fairness} that the notion of individual fairness may be viewed as a generalization of DP.
+As a comparison, our goal of attribute obfuscation is to learn a representation such that the sensitive attributes cannot be accurately inferred.
+Although the two goals differ, ~\citet{yeom2018privacy} show the there are deep connections between membership inference and attribute inference.
+An interesting direction to explore is to draw more formal connections to these two notions.
+Last but not least, It is also worth to mention that the notion of individual fairness may be viewed as a generalization of DP~\citep{dwork2012fairness}.